home

 In a paper with Evelyn Sander, we explore an alternative technique, based on windowed Birkhoff averages, to distinguish between chaotic, resonant, and quasiperiodic dynamics for area preserving maps.
 We applied this technique, in to find two-dimensional tori for 3D volume-preserving maps.
 An important question in both these situations is: how can one distinguish between ``irrational" and ``rational" numbers numerically.
 We show how an answer to question can be computed if it is reformulated: what is the smallest period rational within a given tolerance.
 This leads, in the invariant circle case, to a method based on the Farey tree expansion.
 In higher dimensions, a similar method can be applied to find commensurabilities

-Recently, Nathan Duignan and I, applied these methods to flows.
+In 2021, Nathan Duignan and I, applied these methods to flows.
 We show how the super-convergence of the weighted Birkhoff average also applies to the case of a smooth flow when the rotation vector is Diophantine, generalizing earlier work of Das, Sander & Yorke— for the map case.

-We applied these methods to distinguish regular and chaotic regions for one-and-a-half degree of freedom Hamiltonian systems, using the two-wave model (that we also studied usng converse KAM methhods), and a simple model for magnetic field line flow.
+We applied these methods to distinguish regular and chaotic regions for one-and-a-half degree of freedom Hamiltonian systems, using the two-wave model (that we also studied usng converse KAM methods), and a simple model for magnetic field line flow.
 We also show that it can distinguish chaotic orbits in a "strange-nonchaotic-attractor" (SNC) first studied by Grebogi, Ott, Pelikan and Yorke.
 The interesting aspect of these orbits is that they lie on geometrically strange attractors, but have zero maximal Lyapunov exponents.

 The picture (right) shows results for the two-wave model: the color indicates the number of digits computed in the average (up to 18-yellow) as a function of initial condition (varying p along a line x = 0.0).
 Orbits on the Poincare section that are chaotic (digits less than 5) are blue.